-We kindly ask that you respond to this letter immediately and no later than seven (7) days, to avoid litigation.
+In order to avoid litigation, please respond immediately (no later than 7 days), indicating that you will take the appropriate steps to remedy this clear constitutional violation, including providing us with the written assurances outlined above.
 Thank you in advance for turning your attention to this serious matter.